Market Analysts see New York Mortgage Trust Inc. [NYMT] gaining to $4.50. Time to buy?

 In addition, the Board declared cash dividends on the Company’s 8.000% Series D Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock (“Series D Preferred Stock”), 7.875% Series E Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock (“Series E Preferred Stock”), 6.875% Series F Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock (“Series F Preferred Stock”) and 7.000% Series G Cumulative Redeemable Preferred Stock (“Series G Preferred Stock”) as stated below.

-Over the last 12 months, NYMT stock rose by 0.28%.
-The one-year New York Mortgage Trust Inc. stock forecast points to a potential upside of 24.95.
-The average equity rating for NYMT stock is currently 2.60, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.39 billion, with 379.39 million shares outstanding and 376.07 million shares in the current float.
-Compared to the average trading volume of 2.77M shares, NYMT stock reached a trading volume of 6803943 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.90M shares, NYMT reached a trading volume of 2843974 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NYMT shares is $4.81 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NYMT stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.